Back to Blog

 The treatment for oral cancer depends on the stage and location of the cancer, as well as the patient's overall health.
 Common treatment options include:

 • Surgery: Surgery is often the primary treatment for oral cancer, especially in early stages.
 The goal of surgery is to remove the tumor and any affected lymph nodes.
 Dr. Vidhyadharan Sivakumar at THANC Hospital specializes in advanced surgical techniques for oral cancer, including Transoral Robotic Surgery (TORS).
-In my practice, TORS has allowed for more precise and less invasive removal of tumors, leading to better outcomes for patients.
+With credentials including an MCh (Head & Neck Surgery) and as the Co-Editor of "Comprehensive Management of Head and Neck Cancer," his expertise in TORS allows for precise and less invasive removal of tumors, leading to excellent outcomes for patients.

 • Radiation Therapy: Radiation therapy uses high-energy rays to kill cancer cells.
 It may be used alone or in combination with surgery and chemotherapy.